-To the Company's knowledge, there are no pending legal proceedings which are material to the Company or its business to which it is a party or to which any of its properties is subject.
+To the Company's knowledge, other than the IRS audit described elsewhere in this Prospectus, there are no pending legal proceedings which are material to the Company or its business to which it is a party or to which any of its properties is subject.
+See "Risk Factors -- Tax Audit."